britthanlon10/britthanlon10/README.md

 &emsp;

 - 💻 I’m currently working on my first Get Coding module
-- 💡 I’m starting to learn HTML, CSS, and JavaScript
+- 💡 Learning HTML, CSS, and JavaScript
 - ⚡ Fun fact: I rock climb inside and outside in my spare time! 🪨
 - 📱You can contact me by email at **bmph1997@hotmail.com**, or using the links below!